johanjaguardev/iris/README.md

 ## Current Status

-My Project is currently in Filter Item Action implementation stage (v0.6.0) .
+My Project is currently in local storage stage (v0.7.0) .
 Here is a list of the features that are currently implemented:

 - First instalations and CD/CI integration
 - Component division